 To maximize log splitter efficiency, position the splitter on level ground, prepare logs by cutting them to uniform lengths, work in a team with one person feeding logs and another operating the splitter, and organize split firewood systematically for easy stacking.

-Before you can get your logs ready for the fire, you need to split them.
+Before you can prepare your logs for the fire, you must split them.
 Luckily, the days of standing over a pile of wood with an axe for the entire afternoon are long gone.
 Now, tools such as the log splitter make it easier to split piles of wood in just minutes.

 Log splitters are machines that split logs without you needing to use your physical strength.
 Although using a log splitter requires less physical effort than an axe, it requires a lot of know-how because you’re using a very powerful machine.

 Here are the details that can help you use a log splitter safely.